-Summer 2016 ESL-ITA Workshop
+Summer 2019 ESL-ITA Workshop

 We encourage departments in KSAS to send their incoming international graduate students and first-year ITAs to this summer intensive, three-week workshop before they serve as a TA.
 Departments, through stipends or other means of support, will enable students to pay for living expenses during the month of August.
-Students must plan to arrive on or before August 2.

 AS.370.602 Accent Reduction

-AS.370.603 Communication Strategies in American Academia
+AS.370.603 Pubic Speaking in American Academia

-AS.370.604 Academic Writing
+AS.370.604 Academic Writing and Grammar

-Students will read and analyze the content, structure, and style of a wide range of academic and professional writing in order to improve their own essays, articles, reports, theses, critiques, and proposals using those features.
+In this course students will read and analyze the content, structure, and style of a wide range of academic and professional writing in order to improve their own essays, articles, reports, theses, critiques, and proposals using those features.
 They will learn to explain, support, compare and argue their ideas effectively through attention to organization, vocabulary, and style.
 Grammar will be infused into the course as it applies to revision and editing of written work and consistency within various types of writing.
 Students will use a variety of strategies to improve skills in idea development, organization, word choice, sentence fluency, voice, grammar and mechanics.
 Writing tasks will be integrated with content, vocabulary, and grammar from various texts.